 What Is a Bone Spur?

 A bone spur is an outgrowth of a bone.
-The official medical term for it is osteophyte.
+The medical term for a bone spur is osteophyte.
 They can occur on joints, near cartilage, tendons, or the disks on your spine.
 Bone spurs may develop in knees, shoulders, hips, heels, feet, and hands.

 If one of these areas is inflamed, the inflammation will stimulate cells that promote bone growth to create additional bone deposits.
 The main cause for this is osteoarthritis.
 As cartilage breaks down due to the osteoarthritis, the body tries to make up for it by creating additional bone.
 That said, bone spurs could also be the result of continued stress (repetitive motion), spinal stenosis, trauma, tendinitis, ankylosing spondylitis, or obesity.